Anvesh-ch/AnyLang_AI_Code_Writer/README.md

 # AnyLang AI Code Writer

 A powerful Streamlit web application that converts natural language requests into working code in any programming language.
-Built with free LLM APIs (Groq and Gemini) for code generation, translation, and explanation.
+Built with free LLM APIs (Groq and Gemini) and enhanced with RAG (Retrieval-Augmented Generation) for personalized, grounded code generation.

 ## Features